-- You must have held a learner permit for at least six months before doing the test.
+You must have held a learner permit for at least six months before doing the test.
 This is known as the six month rule.

-- You must have a suitable roadworthy vehicle to do the test in.
-If you pass your test in an automatic car, you will only be legally qualified to drive an automatic car.
+You must have a suitable roadworthy vehicle to do the test in.
+If you don't have your own car, you should be able to take it in your driving instructor's car.

-- Your car will need to be insured.
+Your car will need to be insured.
 You must also have an up-to-date motor tax disc, and a valid NCT disc if required.

 Applying for the test

-- Driving tests are allocated on a first come, first served, basis.
+Driving tests are allocated on a first come, first served, basis.
 The average waiting time from application to test is currently ten weeks.

-- Applying online allows you to pick an appointment slot if some are available at the time of application.
+Applying online allows you to pick an appointment slot if some are available at the time of application.

-- You can apply for your test to be done through Irish if you are an Irish language speaker.
+You can apply for your test to be done through Irish if you are an Irish language speaker.

-- You are entitled to have an interpreter with you for the oral part of the test if you are deaf or have hearing problems.
+You are entitled to have an interpreter with you for the oral part of the test if you are deaf or have hearing problems.

 Cancelling an appointment